apurba-biswas/apurba-biswas.github.io/_pages/about.md

 Have a look at my :
 - CV
-- Portfolio: graduate research and research internship
+- Portfolio: graduate & internship research
-- Coursework : Theoretical and Computational Physics
+- Some graduate and undergradutae coursework : Theoretical and Computational Physics

-Feel free to reach me by Github/e-mail by apu.biswas$at$mail.utoronto.ca
+Feel free to reach me by Github/e-mail by apu.biswas-at-mail.utoronto.ca